Star-Seven/Star-Seven/README.md

 ## **☕ About me**

 <p>I am Star, a passionate student.
 I am interested in open source content.
 I enjoy learning new things and am always willing to accept new opportunities.
-My hobby is reading，NBA， Sometimes I also manipulate random things, such as coding (which I like to do).</p>
+My hobby is reading，NBA.</p>

 ## **📊 Github Stats**
 <p align="center">